Showing posts with label Outdoor Activities. Show all posts

 I asked the worker out on the road if he knew of another tubing place around and he referred me and my family to Tube Tahoe.

-I was pleasantly surprised to find that it was close by (12 minutes).
+I was pleasantly surprised to find that it was close by (only 12 minutes down the mountain).

-I'm glad that Adventure Mountain was at capacity since we were presented with another place to explore and try out.
+I'm glad that Adventure Mountain was at capacity because we were presented with another place to explore and try out, which ended being an awesome alternative.

-The four slopes at Tube Tahoe were perfectly groomed, with kind workers at the top to help hold the tubes in place before take-off.
+The four slopes at Tube Tahoe were perfectly groomed, with kind workers at the top to help hold the tubes in place before sliding down.

-This was extremely helpful, allowing for my two little ones to be able to go on their own without me and my husband's supervision.
+This was extremely helpful, allowing for my two little ones to allow my kiddos to go on their own without me and my supervision.

 Me and my family had a great time at TubeTahoe.
-Though it was different from our usual snow adventure —less crowds and fewer slopes — it was a welcome change as me and my family love to discover and explore new places.
+Though it was different from our usual snow adventure, with less crowds and fewer slopes, it was a welcome change.

-If you're wondering, Adventure Mountain is also a great tubing resort, with more lanes (18 in prime weather), a snow play area, and a building that has a small shop and eatery area that serves fast food.
-This resort caters both to smaller children and adults as some of the slopes are on the steeper side.
+If you're wondering, Adventure Mountain is also a great tubing resort, with more lanes (18 in prime weather), a snow play area, and a building that has a small shop and eatery area that serves hot food.
+This resort caters both to smaller children and adults with many different slopes with varying slope angles to choose from.
 If you plan on visiting this resort, make sure to get there a bit before they open to avoid crowds and to secure a parking spot.

 They have a small shop just in case you forget something.
 Snacks available for sale.